perama-v/address-appearance-index-specs/README.md

 #### Agent type: User

-A entity that has a part of the index (such as one or more [chapter](#addresschapter)s).
+A entity that has a part of the index (such as one or more [chapters](#addresschapter)).

 ### Service assumed from the data layer

 The following are assumed to be available from external systems.

-- A complete index of appearances of all address for all transactions in the network.
+- A complete index of appearances of all address for all transactions in the network in the form of the Unchained Index, either:
-  - Unchained Index, either
     - Obtained from peers (IPFS)
     - Constructed from local node, using:
       - A node that can execute all transaction traces.